0xvangrim/SALT-final-project/README.md

 ## Specifications
-The specifications of the project was to write stand-alone components that could easily be integrated to an existing codebase at our client.
+The specifications of the project was to write stand-alone components that could easily be integrated to our client's existing codebase.

 ### Demo 1